Amazon is the only place to buy in paperback

 - Pension scheme deficits / black holes

-- The role of the Pensions Regulator and Pension Protection Fund (PPF), including the BHS case
+- The role of the Pensions Regulator and Pension Protection Fund (PPF), including a look at BHS

 - How the Rules of pension schemes can lead to different outcomes - such as whether RPI or CPI inflation applies